rocky-linux/documentation/docs/books/nvchad/nvchad_ui/builtin_plugins.md

 !!! note "Plugin Naming Convention"

-    In this chapter, the format `user_github/plugin_name` will be used to identify the plugin.
-This is to avoid possible errors with similarly named plugins and to introduce the format that is used for plugin entry by both NvChad, and the `custom` configuration.
+    This chapter will identify the plugin using the format `user_github/plugin_name`.
+This is to avoid possible errors with similarly named plugins and to introduce the format used for plugin entry by both NvChad and the `custom` configuration.

-The basic NvChad plugins are set up in the `~/.local/share/nvim/lazy/NvChad/lua/nvchad/plugins/` folder:
+The basic NvChad plugins are in the `~/.local/share/nvim/lazy/NvChad/lua/nvchad/plugins/` folder:

 ```text title=".local/share/nvchad/lazy/NvChad/lua/nvchad/plugins/"
 ├── init.lua